pvdz/preval/tests/cases/arr_mutation/slice_assign.md

 $( x );
 `````

+## Todos triggered

+- we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
+- inline computed array property read
+- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $array_slice

 ## Globals

 BAD@!
 Found 1 implicit global bindings:

 x

 ## Runtime Outcome

 Should call `$` with:
  - eval returned: ('<crash[ <ref> is not defined ]>')